 Coach’s Guide to the Decision Analysis Process

-The decision analysis process combines systems analysis, probability theory, and decision theory in a normative way.
-The process was originally developed by Professor Ron Howard at Stanford University.
-Over the last 40 years this process has been used by professional decision coaches to help decision makers in corporations around the world, the military, and at all levels of government.
+The DA process combines decision theory, systems analysis, and applied probability in a normative way.
+The DA process was originally developed by Professor Ron Howard at Stanford University.
+This process has been used by professional decision engineers for the last half century.
+It is used by corporations around the world, the military, and at all levels of government.

-2) Gathering the data at hand and building a spreadsheet model to deal with technical/economic complexities,
+- Gathering the data at hand and building a model,

-3) Using good financial practices to deal with cash flows that occur over time (Net Present Value),
+- Using good financial practices to deal with cash flows (Net Present Value),

-4) Doing sensitivity analysis to learn what is important in the choice between options,
+- Doing sensitivity analysis to learn what is important.